Latinamerican Robotics Symposium and Competition 2026

 University of Sao Paulo

 Arturo Forner-Cordero is an Associate Professor in the Mechatronics Department at the University of São Paulo, where he leads the Biomechatronics Lab.
 Since 2024, he has served as Director of the Center of Assistive Technologies for Activities of Daily Life (CTECVIDA), promoting collaborative research and development of assistive mobility technologies.
 His research focuses on the neural mechanisms of human movement, biomimetic robotics, exoskeletons, and the effects of sleep deprivation on motor control.
 He has authored more than 200 scientific and technological contributions, including journal articles, conference papers, books, patents, and measurement devices.
+He is IEEE EMBS distinguished lecturer and invited by EMBS Colombia Chapter.

 Speaker